‘The Young And The Restless’ Comings And Goings: Amanda Meets Genoa City

 That’s right… I’m back!!! ????????????.
 This has been the hardest secret to keep!
 I am so happy & honoured to return to #YR.
 The time off was such a welcomed blessing, as I learned to juggle life, family & career, but I am so happy to be home!
 I want to take a second and thank all you diehard fans out there, who supported me so fiercely.
 This opportunity only came about because of YOU.
 I am so excited to be back home, doing what I love, with all of you cheering me on.
 I look forward to this new adventure and I hope to create something new but just as special as that girl you all loved to hate.
 Cheers to this new chapter, with old friends.
 Now let’s do the damn thing! ❤️❤️❤️ @youngandrestlesscbs @cbsdaytime #yr #backtowork #rumourhasit #itstrue

 Actress Sandra Thigpen returns to the soap on Wednesday, September 25 as Billy’s (Jason Thompson) therapist, according to Soap Opera Digest.
-The last time Thigpen appeared onscreen was on August 2 when Billy spoke with her about his ongoing issues.
+The last time Thigpen appeared on-screen was on August 2 when Billy spoke with her about his ongoing issues.
 The actress is no stranger to daytime.
 She portrayed Dr. Neumann on Port Charles.
-Thigpen’s other acting credits include The Ring and Monkeybone, Grey’s Anatomy, and The Rookie.
+Thigpen’s other acting credits include The Ring, Monkeybone, Grey’s Anatomy, and The Rookie.

-Finally, Lauren Woodland reprises legal eagle, Brittany Hodges next Monday, September 30.
+Finally, Lauren Woodland reprises legal eagle Brittany Hodges next Monday, September 30.
 The last time she showed up was on August 27.
 This time she’s likely helping Victoria (Amelia Heinle) out with her arrest.
 Adam (Mark Grossman) set up Victoria to take the fall for his switching out Victor’s medication.
-Now that Michael (Christian LeBlanc) is District Attorney, there’s a good chance Brittany will be around to help citizens out with their legal issues.
+Now that Michael (Christian LeBlanc) is district attorney, there’s a good chance Brittany will be around to help citizens out with their legal issues.
 Of course, Amanda may fill that role some too depending on how things shake out with her storyline.

-Finally, Executive Vice President of CBS Daytime, Angelica McDaniel left the network, and her duties will be absorbed by the programming department, which may or may not lead to shakeups on the soap.
+Finally, Executive Vice President of CBS Daytime Angelica McDaniel left the network, and her duties will be absorbed by the programming department, which may or may not lead to shake-ups on the soap.